-• If the family breakup results from an occurrence of domestic violence, dating violence, sexual assault, stalking, or human trafficking, the PHA must ensure that the victim retains

-• If a court determines the disposition of property between members of the assisted family, the PHA is bound by the court's determination of which family members continue to receive assistance.
+- If the family breakup results from an occurrence of domestic violence, dating violence, sexual assault, or stalking, or human trafficking, the PHA must ensure that the victim retains assistance.
+(For documentation requirements and policies related to domestic violence, dating violence, sexual assault, and stalking, and human trafficking, see section 16-VII.D of this ACOP plan.) - If a court determines the disposition of property between members of the assisted family, the PHA is bound by the court's determination of which family members continue to receive assistance.